 Visit Ragusa Ibla

 Only a short visit to the old part of Ragusa Ibla.
 We walked up the stairs to visit the San Giorgio Cathedral.
-We happened to be there during the week of Saint George celebrations that take place in June.
+We happened to be there during the week of Saint George celebrations in June.
 It’s the most important celebration of the year.
-So it lighted up the city to a feast of colours with street performances and the night fireworks.
+So it lighted up the city to a feast of colours with street performances and night fireworks.

 Walking down the main road, a public garden called “Giardino Ibleo” offers a relaxing stroll along the city walls to enjoy the valley below the town.
 Moreover, there is a small chapel inside the garden worth visiting.